appoptics/release-verification/README.md

 `$ node verify -r rubygems appoptics_apm -v 4.9.0 -c ./test/test-config-rubygems.js`

-some github repositories are private. in order to work access private repositories the user must be authenticated and supply a github token on the command line using the `--token` option.
+some github repositories are private. in order to access private repositories the user must be authenticated and supply a github token on the command line using the `--token` option.